6 Simple Moves to Combat Stiffness on an Airplane—Even If You’re Stuck in a Middle Seat

 Flying isn’t just a pain in the neck—it can also be a pain in your entire body.
 That’s because sitting for extended periods of time, even if your flight is just an hour, can make your body stiff and achy.
 Worse?
 “The muscular tightness, stress, and postural problems can last long after you get off the flight,” says Samantha Clayton, vice president of Worldwide Sports Performance and Fitness for Herbalife.

 Inflight inactivity can also lead to more dangerous problems caused by reduced circulation, Clayton says, such as blood clots or deep vein thrombosis.
 And don’t forget that studies point to excessive sitting as being harmful to your health.
 There are ways to make sitting on an airplane more comfortable, but a little extra movement during that long-haul (or not so long) flight can do a lot to keep you from feeling stiff.
-Here are six ways to break that inactivity during your flight, no matter what seat you’re stuck in.
+Here are six easy airplane exercises to break that inactivity during your flight, no matter what seat you’re stuck in.

 Twist it out